 Adjust the zoom extent of your tileset

-- On Mac OS, install Homebrew, then run
+- Install Tippecanoe using the command line.
+First, install Homebrew, then run

 brew install tippecanoe.

-- If you want to set minimum zoom to be 2 and maximum zoom to be 7, the command would look something like this:
+- Create your tileset using Tippecanoe’s zoom level options.
+For example, to set the minimum zoom to 2 and maximum zoom to 7, the command would look something like this:

 tippecanoe -o geography_regions.mbtiles -Z 2 -z 7 Documents/geography_regions.geojson

 - Upload the .mbtiles file you created in step 3 to your Mapbox account as a tileset.

 For more details on installing and using Tippecanoe to transform your data, read the Manage large data files for Mapbox Studio with Tippecanoe guide.